 The cuckold fetish is caused by pain around the concept of inadequacy, whether that be a fear, feeling, focus, belief, or association.
 This pain also affects many other areas of your life.
 None of this is conscious; it comes from our deep-rooted tendency to avoid, escape, release, or control bad feelings.
 Inadequacy causes the following side-effects:

 If you don’t feel good enough, the natural urge is to escape from these feelings; to find a way to cope or temporarily feel better.
 This is the primary basis for all addictions.
-I used to use alcohol for this – alcohol gives you confidence, makes you happier, more creative, more fun, more sociable, and offers many other temporary benefits.
+Some people use alcohol for this – alcohol gives you confidence, makes you happier, more creative, more fun, more sociable, and offers many other temporary benefits.
 For someone that doesn’t feel good enough, you really want those benefits.
 When you begin to experience them, you start to dislike the idea of living without those benefits.
-I started to hate being sober, because being drunk was just better.
+Then you start to hate being sober, because being drunk feels better.
 It comes from a sense of inadequacy.